pukkaone/mullet/java.md

 and add it to your application's class path.

-## Spring MVC integration
+## Spring MVC Integration

 The core distribution includes a Spring view implemention that renders templates.

-### View resolver
+### View

-A view consists of a Java model decorator class and a template.
+A view consists of a model decorator class and a template.
 A model decorator extends the model passed to the template by adding variables and implementing logic for setting those variables.

+### Model Decorator Class

+Define a model decorator class by extending the `ModelDecorator` base class:

+    import com.github.pukkaone.mullet.ModelDecorator;

+    public class Home extends ModelDecorator {
+        public String getFullName() {
+            return getString("firstName") + " " + getString("lastName");
+        }
+    }

+The base class provides the convenience method `getString` to get a model value as a String.

+### View Resolver

 A `TemplateViewResolver` resolves a view name to a model decorator class and a template.
 It finds the model decorator class by looking for a class with the